 The electronic search identified 769 references and our handsearch of reference lists resulted in the addition of the seminal study by Stall and colleague Stall et al. (2003) .
 After removing duplicates, 277 records were screened for inclusion.

 After screening the title and abstract, 109 records were excluded.
-The two main reasons for exclusion at this stage were that MSM were not the main study population (n=46) and that syndemic was not the main focus of the paper (n=34).
+The two main reasons for exclusion at this stage were that MSM was not the main study population (n=46) and that syndemic was not the main focus of the paper (n=34).
 29 studies were excluded because the type of publication did not meet our inclusion criteria.

 The full texts of the 168 remaining references were obtained and read; 59 were excluded after this phase.
 During the previous step, we had decided to tentatively include papers in which the sample was not entirely comprised of MSM.
 After reviewing the full paper, we decided to exclude studies if the MSM data was aggregated with data from another population (n=9), most commonly transgender women.
 The rationale for this decision was to keep the focus clearly on MSM.